SfC Home > Arithmetic >

 Summary

 Arithmetic is a branch of Mathematics concerned with numbers and their operations.
-The first area in arithmetic is counting and the number or numeric system.
+The first area in Arithmetic is counting and the number or numeric system.
 Then it considers the major operations on numbers, such as addition, subtraction, multiplication and division.
 The third area is applying these operations on fractions and decimals.

 Try to be number one

-Resources
+Resources and references

 Websites